JNRowe/jnrowe.github.io/articles/fossil.rst

 The help output for new users is, in my opinion, really irritating.
 The default command message tells you to run :command:`fossil help` or :command:`fossil help COMMAND`, without providing the names of any of the common commands.
-The :command:`fossil help` output emulates a :command:`tsort` filter of the command names, listing commands with unique to :command:`fossil` terminology and no short descriptions.  :command:`fossil help --all` feels like it should be more useful, but just creates a larger table of commands with uncommon names and still no descriptions.
+The :command:`fossil help` output emulates a :command:`column -t` filter of the command names, listing commands with unique to :command:`fossil` terminology and no short descriptions.  :command:`fossil help --all` feels like it should be more useful, but just creates a larger table of commands with uncommon names and still no descriptions.

 It makes very little sense to organise the help in this manner because as you get used to the naming and non-standard option style you will need the help